 According to the guidelines, a person who is at risk for or who has heart failure falls into one of the following stages of the disease:

 Stage A: A person who is at high risk for heart failure, but has no problem with his or her heart structure and does not have symptoms of heart failure

 Stage B: A person who has a problem with his or her heart structure, but does not have symptoms of heart failure

 Stage C: A person who already has, or who has had in the past, heart failure symptoms, which have to do with structural heart disease

 Stage D: A person who has end-stage heart disease; this is the most serious stage

 Only people in stages C and D are already in heart failure.
-There is an additional set of categories for the management of these people, called the New York Heart Association functional classification, which should not be confused with the ACCF/AHA staging method.
+There is an additional set of categories for the management of these people.
+This is called the New York Heart Association functional classification.
+Do not confuse this with the ACCF/AHA staging method.

 The guidelines suggest specific treatments and actions for each stage.
 Once you know the stage you are in, you can learn which treatments the guidelines suggest.
-For example, for people in Stage A, suggested actions focus on treating risk factors, such as high blood pressure, smoking, and drinking.
+For example, for people in Stage A, suggested actions focus on treating risk factors.
+These include high blood pressure, smoking, and drinking.
 For all stages, the guidelines suggest specific medicines and certain medical tests or procedures.

 Take a proactive role

 The guidelines are designed to apply to most patients in most cases.
-They give health care providers a range of treatment options.
-The ultimate decisions rest with the health care provider and with you.
-Remember that you are the most important member of your health care team.
+They give healthcare providers a range of treatment choices.
+The ultimate decisions rest with the healthcare provider and with you.
+Remember that you are the most important member of your healthcare team.
 Asking questions about your treatment is smart and responsible.
-It’s your right to know your health care team’s goals for you--and how clinical guidelines compare with your care plan.
+It’s your right to know your healthcare team’s goals for you and how clinical guidelines compare with your care plan.
 It's important that you understand the approach to your care plan and that you arrive at it together with your healthcare provider.